Troubleshoot Cloud Run issues

 ECONNRESET

-Ensure that you are within the outbound requests timeouts.
-If your application maintains any connection in an idle state beyond this thresholds, the gateway needs to reap the connection.
+• Ensure that you are within the outbound requests timeouts.
+If your application maintains any connection in an idle state beyond this threshold, the gateway needs to reap the connection.

-If you're using an HTTP proxy to route your Cloud Run services or jobs egress traffic and the proxy enforces maximum connection duration, the proxy might silently drop long-running TCP connections such as the ones established using connection pooling.
+• If you're using an HTTP proxy to route your Cloud Run services or jobs egress traffic, and the proxy enforces maximum connection duration, the proxy might silently drop long-running TCP connections such as the ones established using connection pooling.
 This causes HTTP clients to fail when reusing an already closed connection.
-If you intend to route egress traffic through an HTTP proxy, make sure you account for this scenario by implementing connection validation, retries and exponential backoff.
+If you intend to route egress traffic through an HTTP proxy, you must implement connection validation, retries, and exponential backoff.
 For connection pools, configure maximum values for connection age, idle connections, and connection idle timeout.

 Connection timeouts